zeromake/quasar/docs/src/pages/quasar-cli-vite/prefetch-feature.md

 ### Using preFetch to Initialize Pinia

-The `preFetch` hook runs only once, when the app boots up, so you can use this opportunity to initialize the Pinia store(s) or the Vuex Store here.
+The `preFetch` hook runs only once, when the app boots up, so you can use this opportunity to initialize the Pinia store(s) here.

 ```tabs
 <<| js Pinia on Non SSR |>>